DarioIriberri/LPMA-Lead-In-lights/README.md

 INSTALLATION:

-Copy the "Addon Scenery" and "Effects" folder to your FSX root folder and merge the contents.
+Copy the "Addon Scenery" and "Effects" folders to your FSX root folder and merge the contents.